-With Dr. Kelly Clifton of Portland State University, Smith developed PEDS – The Pedestrian Environment Data Scan.
+With Dr. Kelly Clifton of Portland State University, I developed PEDS – The Pedestrian Environment Data Scan.
 PEDS is an audit instrument and methodology for evaluating the microscale features of walking environment.
 It has since been used in the United States and abroad in numerous urban planning, transportation, and public health related research.

 Other research projects regarding pedestrians have included involvement in Testing Associations Between Physical Activity and the Urban Environment (Rodriguez, PI) and A Smart Step Forward.